Get results and fix problems

 If an inspection has detected a problem in your code, you can quickly apply a fix in the editor.
 Place the caret at the highlighted piece of code and press Alt+Enter.

-If you have invoked inspections manually, you can examine the results in the Inspection Results tool window that opens automatically after the analysis is finished.
+If you have invoked inspections manually, you can examine the results in the Problems tool window that opens automatically after the analysis is finished.
 All detected problems are listed in the left part of the tool window.
 Click a problem to display inspection details on the right.

 To fix a problem, click the icon on the toolbar or in the context menu.
-You can also press Alt+Enter or select a suitable fix from the popup menu.
+You can also press Alt+Enter and select a suitable fix from the popup menu.

 You can streamline the process of fixing problems in your code by running Code Cleanup.
 This allows you to batch-apply quick-fixes to the selected scope without examining each problem individually.

 In the Specify Code Cleanup Scope dialog, select the scope to which you want to apply a profile.

-Select the inspection profile from the Inspection profile list, or click to configure a new profile.
+Select the inspection profile from the Inspection profile list, or click Configure to create a new profile.

 Click Analyze to launch the cleanup.

 IntelliJ IDEA performs code analysis and applies quick-fixes from the selected inspection profile to the detected issues.